California Cradle-to-Career Data System

 - Support research on improving policies from birth through career

-To learn more, download a two-page summary of the value of the Cradle-to-Career Data System for Californians, view testimonials about the tools for students and high schools, and see the research information that would be available.
+To learn more, download a two-page summary of the value of the Cradle-to-Career Data System for Californians, view testimonials about the tools for students and high schools, and see the research information that the data system provides.
+Also, refer to the 2019 Legislation documentation.

-Types of Information: Initially, the data system would link existing K–12, public postsecondary, employment, financial aid, and teacher credentialing data.
-Within the first five years of development, additional information on early learning and care, private and independent colleges, workforce training programs, and social services would be added.
+Types of Information: Initially, the data system will link existing K–12, public postsecondary, employment, financial aid, and teacher credentialing data.
+Within the first five years of development, additional information on early learning and care, private and independent colleges, workforce training programs, and social services will be added.

-Governance: The data system will be governed by a board made up of representatives of data providers and stakeholders who use the information.
-The governing board would set the strategic direction and ensure that the system is supporting the state’s goals.
-Two advisory boards would support the governing board, one to ensure that the system includes actionable data and the other to ensure that the intended audiences are aware of the data system and know how to use the information it provides.
+Governance: The data system is governed by a board made up of representatives of data providers and stakeholders who use the information.
+The governing board sets the strategic direction and ensures that the system is supporting the state’s goals.
+Two advisory boards support the governing board, one to ensure that the system includes actionable data and the other to ensure that the intended audiences are aware of the data system and know how to use the information it provides.

-Management: The data system will be incubated as a new office within the Government Operations Agency (GovOps).
-GovOps would serve as a neutral entity, focused on providing reliable information to support decision-making and advance equitable outcomes.
+Management: The data system is being built by a new office within the Government Operations Agency (GovOps).
+GovOps serves as a neutral entity, focused on providing reliable information to support decision-making and advance equitable outcomes.

-Leveraging Existing Investments: Rather than design the data system from scratch, broadly available technology tools will be used to store, link, and display data.
-Tools for students and educators would be provided by expanding access to existing state-funded projects like CaliforniaColleges.edu and eTranscript California.
+Leveraging Existing Investments: Rather than design the data system from scratch, broadly available technology tools are being used to store, link, and display data.
+Tools for students and educators are being provided by expanding access to existing state-funded projects like CaliforniaColleges.edu and eTranscript California.

 How Were the Recommendations Developed?

-Over the course of 2020 and the first half of 2021 more than 200 people from 15 state agencies and many educational institutions, research and policy organizations, and community groups worked together to design a blueprint for the California Cradle-to-Career Data System.
+Over the course of 2020 and 2021, at over 100 public meetings, more than 200 people from 15 state agencies and many educational institutions, research and policy organizations, and community groups worked together to design a blueprint for the California Cradle-to-Career Data System.

 The extensive planning process, which was facilitated by WestEd, included multiple subcommittees that considered various aspects of data system development including, technology and security, legal frameworks, data definitions, and community engagement.
-A workgroup composed of entities that will provide information and state agencies with expertise in data considered the findings of these subcommittees and advice from two advisory groups made up of community members.
+The Cradle-to-Career Workgroup, composed of entities that will provide information and state agencies with expertise in data, considered the findings of these subcommittees and advice from two advisory groups made up of community members.

-The workgroup proposed a series of recommendations which are detailed in reports delivered to the legislature in December 2020 and April 2021.
+The Cradle-to-Career Workgroup proposed a series of recommendations, which are detailed in reports delivered to the legislature in December 2020 and April 2021.
 A final report was completed in June 2021.

 Where Do I Find More Detailed Information?